JoeyRussoniello/frosts/docs/api_reference/df_methods/cleaning_data.md

 ### `melt(newColumnName: string, newValueName:string, ...columns:string[]): DataFrame`

 Many Excel datasets are structured in a **wide format**, where categories are stored as separate columns.
-This makes them difficult to analyze, chart, or summarize using group-by operations.
+This makes them difficult to analyze, chart, or aggregate in platforms like PowerBI.

 The `.melt()` method solves this by transforming your data into a **long format** (also called "tidy data"), where each row represents a single observation.
 This is essential for: